-Past work investigating "language models as knowledge bases" has typically focused on trying to understand the scope of the information stored in the model using synthetic tasks that are similar to the pre-training objective (Petroni et al., 2019; Jiang et al., 2019) and/or measure reasoning capabilities (Talmor et al., 2019).
+Past work investigating "language models as knowledge bases" has typically tried to understand the scope of the information stored in the model using synthetic tasks that are similar to the pre-training objective (Petroni et al., 2019; Jiang et al., 2019) and/or measure reasoning capabilities (Talmor et al., 2019).
 In this work, we take a different approach by evaluating the capability of language models on the practical task of opendomain question answering - specifically, we finetune the model to answer questions without access to any external knowledge or context.
-To answer a question, the model must parse a natural language query and then "look up information" stored in its parameters.
-Most past work on question answering either explicitly feeds pertinent information to the model alongside the question (for example, an article that contains the answer (Rajpurkar et al., 2016; Zhang et al., 2018; Khashabi et al., 2018; Clark et al., 2019)) or allows the model to look up information in an external knowledge source (Berant et al., 2013; Chen et al., 2017).
+To do so, the model must parse a natural language query and "look up information" stored in its parameters.

+Most past work on question answering either explicitly feeds pertinent information to the model alongside the question (for example, an article that contains the answer (Rajpurkar et al., 2016; Zhang et al., 2018; Khashabi et al., 2018; Clark et al., 2019)) or allows the model to retrieve information from an external knowledge source (Berant et al., 2013; Chen et al., 2017).
 By feeding the model the input question alone, we can determine how much knowledge it has stored in its parameters while measuring its performance on a useful real-world problem.
+We refer to this task as "closed-book question answering".

-\ Equal contribution.
+^{} Equal contribution.
 Noam suggested trying T5 on open-domain QA and coded and ran initial experiments on TriviaQA showing improved performance with model size.
-Adam wrote the code and ran almost all experiments.
+Adam wrote the code and ran most experiments.
 Colin set the research scope, wrote the paper, and ran a few experiments.